zuozhenggh/learning-library/data-management-library/database/in-memory/joins-aggregations/joins-aggregations.md

 - **Author** - Andy Rivenes, Product Manager,  Database In-Memory
 - **Contributors** - Kay Malcolm, Anoosha Pilli, DB Product Management
 - **Last Updated By/Date** - Andy Rivenes, Product Manager,  Database In-Memory, September 2021

-## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.
-Please include the workshop name and lab in your request.